top of page

 A Complete guide to Propex Heaters (LPG Campervan Heater)

-I've lived in my van for elongated periods in temperatures as low as -20C.
-To have any chance of survival in those temperatures you need a seriously good campervan heater!
-That's where the Propex HS2000 campervan gas heater comes in... it's one of the very best 12v LPG heaters on the market!
-In this guide we will look at how the Propex heater compares to other models, the gas regulations, an illustrated installation process, and look at propex heater troubleshooting.
+I've lived in my van for elongated periods in temperatures as low as -20°C. To have any chance of survival in those temperatures, you need a seriously good campervan heater.
+That's where my Propex HS2000 campervan gas heater comes in.
+In my view, it's one of the very best 12V LPG heaters on the market.
+In this guide, we will look at how Propex heaters compare to other models, gas regulations, an illustrated installation process, and Propex heater troubleshooting.
+Installing a heater is an essential component of preparing your campervan for winter.
+Read more about winterization here.

 LPG vs Diesel heater